 These exclusion criteria apply to applicants under all Actions of the European Solidarity Corps Programme.
-To certify that they are not in one of the situations mentioned above, applicants for an EU grant must provide a declaration on their honour certifying that they are not in any of the situations referred above.
+To certify that they are not in one of the situations mentioned above, applicants for an EU grant must provide a Declaration on their Honour certifying that they are not in any of the situations referred above.
 This declaration of honour constitutes a specific section or an annex of the application form.

-In accordance with Articles 136(1)(e) and 138(1) of the Financial Regulation, financial penalties may be imposed on a recipient of EU funds with whom a legal commitment has been entered into and who has shown significant deficiencies in complying with the main obligations in the implementation of a legal commitment financed by the EU.
+In accordance with Articles 135(4) and 138 of the Financial Regulation, financial penalties may be imposed on a recipient of EU funds with whom a contract or an agreement has been entered into and who has shown significant deficiencies in complying with the main obligations in the implementation of a contract or an agreement financed by the EU.

-Furthermore, the Commission considers that for the implementation of Actions covered by this Guide, the following organisations are or could be in a situation of conflict of interest and therefore are or could be not eligible to participate:
+Furthermore, the Commission considers that for the implementation of Actions covered by this Guide, the following organisations are or could be in a situation of conflict of interest and therefore are or could be ineligible to participate: